 The Frustration game

 Then in late 2014.
 I started to have times where I was getting really frustrated while working at a local support organisation.
 I wanted to do more and they knew I was capable.
 But as I was the only person that had any call centre experience they needed me on the phone.

 I was held back for some time and it was not until 2015 that they allowed me to try out something new.

 My friend Hannah said to me I was showing some signs of Anxiety.
 She Explained I was also worrying constantly about issues that I had zero control over.

-A flare up with my boss did not help.
+A flare up with my boss at the time did not help.
 But I forgot about it and carried on as normal.
 But underneath I was not exactly happy about it and feeling trapped.
-(I am not going give details the incident with my then boss)
+(I am not going give details of the incident with my then boss)

 In the middle of 2015 Things took a nose dive for me.
 This is when I started to know something was wrong.